 - Can the independent contractor hire sub-contractors to help complete the project?

 Since non-employees aren’t on your payroll, figuring out how to get money to them is sometimes challenging.
-At Palmetto Payroll, we offer many innovative solutions to this common issue.
+At Palmetto Payroll, we offer innovative solutions to this common issue.
 We invite you to contact us today to learn how to make paying your independent contractors as seamless as possible.